Enterprise Software Development: Steps, Timelines, and Cost Factors

 Duration: 1-2 weeks.

-Software gets deployed and integrated with the required corporate infrastructure.
-Complex software should be first moved through staging and testing environments so that the team could safely introduce changes or catch remaining mistakes before release.
+We deploy the enterprise solution and integrate it with the required corporate infrastructure.
+We first move complex software through staging and testing environments so that the team could spot all potential issues before release and safely introduce changes.

 For complex projects we perform a trial implementation to minimize possible downtimes in production.
 The trial implementation is done for a limited number of users and requires comprehensive technical support in case any problems are encountered.
 Trial stages usually take up to 1-3 months.